-Salva Dut visits Stamford as part of the Global Issues Network
+Salva Dut visits Stamford American as part of the Global Issues Network

 Salva Dut is Founder and Executive Director for East Africa Operations of Water for South Sudan, Inc. A not-for-profit organization, which drills wells to provide safe, fresh water to remote villages in his native land, South Sudan, one of the world’s poorest regions.